Fill out the form below and we'll contact you and answer all of your questions.

 Latin honors also retroactively bestowed on qualifying bachelor’s degree graduates

 Greenwood Village, Colo.
-(Monday, August 29) -Colorado State University-Global Campus (CSU-Global) has implemented a new Latin honors system for undergraduate degrees, beginning July 1, 2016.
+(Monday, August 29) -Colorado State University Global (CSU Global) has implemented a new Latin honors system for undergraduate degrees, beginning July 1, 2016.
 The new policy will distinguish 4.00 students while recognizing achievements of 3.90 GPA and higher.
 Graduate students will still be eligible for Distinguished Scholar designation, with a GPA of 3.97 or higher.
-The new system will also provide retroactive honors and amended documentation to all qualifying CSU-Global graduates.
+The new system will also provide retroactive honors and amended documentation to all qualifying CSU Global graduates.

 Previously, only students with a cumulative 3.97 GPA or higher were eligible for university honors designation.
 The decision to implement a Latin honors system was based on student feedback and comprehensive research.
 The initial recommendation was made by an honors task force, created in spring 2016 and comprised of undergraduate and graduate students, faculty and administrators.